The-Marcy-Lab-School/unit-5-lab-tic-tac-toe/README.md

 1. Your Tic-Tac-Toe game should be designed as a two-player game.
 In other words, you are not responsible for creating a CPU or an AI to play against user.
 Your game should simply alternate between 'X's and 'O's upon clicks, allowing two players to sit next to each other and play on one computer.
 2. Your game should clearly identify a winner or indicate when a "draw" has occurred.
+3. Once there is a winner, neither player can place anymore X's and O's on the board.
-3. Your game should have the ability to "restart" without refreshing the page by clearing the board.
+4. Your game should have the ability to "restart" without refreshing the page by clearing the board.
-4. Do not work on styling until you have a fully-functioning Tic-Tac-Toe game
+5. Do not work on styling until you have a fully-functioning Tic-Tac-Toe game

 ## Guiding Principles
 Your submission will be scored against the following criteria: